Words by Simon Difford

-Like so many classic cocktails we shall probably never know who created/named the Sidecar cocktail but it would appear to have London origins but to have been popularised by Harry MacElhone at his bar in Paris.
+Like so many classic cocktails we shall probably never know who created/named the Sidecar cocktail but it would appear to have been created by MacGarry in London but was then made popular by Harry MacElhone at his bar in Paris.

 Sidecar Cocktail (Difford's recipe) - classic (with a splash of Pineau des Charentes)